Blood Done Sign My Name

 Tyson, who was 10 at the time, recounts how the conflagration of events shaped his life.
 He offers us an opportunity to examine our own roles in the complex and often confusing racial fabric of America.

-By Mike Wiley, adapted from the novel by Timothy Tyson
+By Mike Wiley, adapted from the memoir by Dr. Timothy Tyson

 Directed by Joseph Megel